open-cogsci/osdoc/content/pages/manual/structure/loop.md

 title: Looping and independent variables

-The `loop` item has two important functions:
+The LOOP item has two important functions:

 - It runs another item multiple times.
 - It is where you usually define your independent variables; that is, the variables that you manipulate in your experiment.